Ask a doctor about a prescription for IBUPROFEN NORMON 400 mg FILM-COATED TABLETS

 The recommended dose is:

-In some cases, higher doses may be required, but in any case, it is recommended not to exceed the maximum daily dose of 2400 mg in adults and 1600 mg in adolescents 12 to 18 years old.
+In some cases, higher doses may be required, but in any case, it is recommended not to exceed the maximum daily dose of 2400 mg in adults and 1600 mg in adolescents from 12 to 18 years old.

 Use in children

 If you are over 60 years old, your doctor may prescribe a lower dose than usual.
-If so, the dose can only be increased once your doctor has confirmed that you tolerate the medication well.
+If so, the dose can only be increased once your doctor has checked that you tolerate the medication well.

 Patients with kidney and/or liver disease